icgrp/ese532_handouts/_sources/hw3/homework_submission.md

         - Use the techniques shown in the walk-through!
         - You can divide the input file equally for each thread to work on, however, make sure that hash calculation for the window of characters between two threads is accounted for, in other words, think about the indices you'll pass to your threads.
+			You should not miss a chunk break as a result of the way you split inputs between cores.
         ```
     4. Report speedup obtained and relate it to your solution.
 (3--5 lines)
     5. Validate your design and report on any discrepancies.